GLOSSARY

 Conclusion

-Total harmonic distortion is a key measure for assessing signal quality in electrical and electronic systems.
-It describes the proportion of harmonic distortion caused by harmonics and is expressed as a percentage or dB.
+THD is a key measure for assessing signal quality in electrical and electronic systems.
+It describes the amount of harmonic distortion caused by additional frequency components in the signal and is usually expressed as a percentage or in dB.

 Low THD stands for high signal purity – and is therefore essential in areas such as audio technology, measurement technology, communication and energy technology.
-Thanks to modern analysis methods and targeted system design, THD can now be efficiently measured and minimized – a decisive factor for quality, efficiency and safety.
+Today, modern analysis methods make it possible to determine this parameter very precisely, for example by analyzing frequencies up to the kHz range.